Stephanie W. Bergeron, MBA, CPA, CGMA

 Bergeron began her career at Arthur Andersen in 1977.
 She later spent 25 years in automotive industry finance in increasingly responsible positions at General Motors, Chrysler, and Goodyear Tire and Rubber.
 At Goodyear, Bergeron advanced to senior vice president, Corporate Financial Operations, responsible for Goodyear’s global corporate finance, accounting, tax, and treasury.
 Bergeron later became founder, president, and chief executive officer of Bluepoint Partners, a consulting company providing advice on financial and capital structure.

-Bergeron has presided over a host of major initiatives during her Walsh tenure, including the Driving Aspirations campaign that raised more than $5 million for scholarships; the award-winning Finance Lab; the Blackstone LaunchPad program for aspiring student and alumni entrepreneurs; the Take Charge skills-training workshop program for displaced workers; Entrepreneur-YOU, a program providing local women with tools and knowledge for entrepreneurship; and the College’s highly-acclaimed, award-winning “Live.
+Bergeron has presided over a host of major initiatives during her Walsh tenure, including the Driving Aspirations campaign that raised more than $5 million for scholarships, the Blackstone LaunchPad (2010) for aspiring student and alumni entrepreneurs, and the award-winning Finance Lab (2013); the 2009-10 Take Charge skills-training workshop program for displaced workers, offered during the recession; Entrepreneur-YOU, a program providing local women with tools and knowledge for entrepreneurship; and the College’s highly-acclaimed, award-winning “Live.
 Breathe.
 Business.” advertising campaign.

 New degree programs developed during her leadership have included the Master of Business Administration/Master of Science of Finance dual-degree program (2009), the Master of Management (2009), and the newly revised Master of Science in Accountancy program (2013).